• The nearest houses

 Villa Glückspilz

-Former house names: The house name “Villa Glückspilz” has been retained from the opening until today.
+Previous names: The name “Villa Glückspilz” has been retained since the building opened.

-Architecture: As the only brick building on the promenade, the Villa Glückspilz, with its crenellated gables reminiscent of North German brick Gothic, stands out from the neighboring buildings.
+Architecture: As the only brick building on the promenade, Villa Glückspilz stands out from its neighbors with its crenellated gables reminiscent of North German brick Gothic architecture.
 (Source: “Landhäuser & Villen am Meer – Rügen & Hiddensee” by Barbara Finke and Beatrice Pippia)

-Brick buildings are usually public buildings and have a special significance or function, such as churches, town halls or similar.
-Brick buildings can also be found in Binz, such as the Protestant Church, the Haus des Gastes (formerly the Warmbad with the municipal administration) and the Haus Kliesow in the main street (formerly the post office building).
-The Villa Glückspilz was built by Victor Adolph Wilhelm von Koerber, who was district administrator on Rügen until 1896.
-Perhaps his role as senior government councillor and district administrator played a role in the choice of architectural style for the villa.
+Brick buildings are mostly public buildings and have a special significance or function, such as churches, town halls, or similar.
+Brick buildings can also be found in Binz, such as the Protestant church, the Haus des Gastes (formerly a warm bath with the seat of the municipal administration), and the Haus Kliesow on Hauptstraße (formerly the post office building).
+Villa Glückspilz was built by Victor Adolph Wilhelm von Koerber, who was district administrator on Rügen until 1896.
+Perhaps his role as senior government official and district administrator played a part in the choice of architectural style for the villa.

-History/owner until 1945: District Administrator von Koerber built Villa Quisisana in 1890 and, four years later, Villa Glückspilz right next door.
-The book “Country Houses & Seaside Villas – Rügen & Hiddensee” by Barbara Finke and Beatrice Pippia states: The rapid development of the resort in the 1890s also encouraged Victor von Koerber to invest in seaside tourism.
-Four years after the construction of the summer villa (note: “Quisisana”), he had the Glückspilz guest house built on the neighboring property.
+History/owners until 1945: District Administrator von Koerber built Villa Quisisana in 1890 and Villa Glückspilz next door four years later.
+The book “Landhäuser & Villen am Meer – Rügen & Hiddensee” (Country Houses & Villas by the Sea – Rügen & Hiddensee) by Barbara Finke and Beatrice Pippia states: The rapid development of the town in the 1890s also encouraged Victor von Koerber to invest in spa tourism.
+Four years after the construction of the summer villa (note: “Quisisana”), he had the Villa Glückspilz guest house built on the neighboring property.

 Four years later, in the 1909 Binz guide, both houses were advertised together without specifically naming the owners: Haus Quisisana and Haus Glückspilz.
-Both directly on the beach promenade, very close to the landing stage.
-Quiet, elegant houses with every comfort.
-Large and small rooms, almost all with a view of the sea, some with kitchens on request, in all price ranges.
-Rented only to Christians.
+Both are located directly on the beach promenade, in close proximity to the landing stage.
+Quiet, elegant houses with all mod cons.
+Large and small rooms, almost all with sea views, some with kitchens on request, in all price ranges.
+Rental to Christians only.

-After 1990: After 1990, the building was extensively renovated.
-Holiday apartments and suites were created.
+After 1990: After 1990, the building underwent extensive renovation.
+Holiday homes and apartments were created.

 Photos: Binzer Bucht Tourismus collection, Lutz Grünke, Binzer Bucht Tourismus/Christian Thiele